Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Get members by Score, parameters are as follows:
+Get members based on Score.
+Parameters are as follows:

 Type |